RosettaCommons/documentation/application_documentation/design/rosettaremodel.md

 ---------------

 ```
--run::chain <letter>                                           chain id of the chain to remodel, if a multichain structure is given (default: -)

 -remodel::num_trajectory <int>                                 the number of centroid level sampling trajectories to run (default: 10)
 -remodel::dr_cycles <int>                                      number of design/refine cycles to run (default: 3)